thycotic/privman-docs/how-to/infrastructure/ms-az-service-bus.md

 With Privilege Manager 10.7 and up TLS 1.2 is supported.

-This page is broken up in three sections:
+This page is broken up into three sections:

-* Azure Services Bus Queue Configuration
+* Azure Service Bus Queue Configuration
 * Setting up the Service Bus as a Foreign System in Privilege Manager
 * Configuring the Agents to use the Service Bus (if this is a new agent installation, the Agents can be pointed directly at the Service Bus namespace URL)